What Is Chorioamnionitis?

 Chorioamnionitis and funisitis, along with hypoxia (decreased oxygen supply to the tissues) during labor, may increase the potential for injury to a baby.
 Thus, medical providers must always observe closely for these signs and symptoms of hypoxia and ischemia (actual tissue death) during the labor and delivery process.
 Liability may be imposed on physicians and/or nurses if required medical practices are not followed in treating a patient with an infection, including failure to control the infection and avoid harm to the baby.

 If you or your child suffered injuries due to chorioamnionitis, discuss your situation with our birth injury attorneys.
-Schedule a free consultation with us by calling us at (877) 262-9767 or filling out our online contact form.
-We represent families nationwide, and have offices in Chicago, New York and Wilmington, DE.
+Schedule a free consultation with us.